opencompany/www.opencompany.org/about/index.md

 ---

-The Open Company Initiative (OCI) is a group of companies committed to proactively maximizing trust through genuine corporate transparency and openness, not as an afterthought, but as a defining element in how we create value.
+The Open Company Initiative (OCI) is a group of companies committed to proactively maximizing trust through genuine transparency and openness, not as an afterthought, but as a defining element in how we create value.